mesosphere/marathon/docs/docs/rest-api.md

 <span class="label label-default">v0.7.7</span>

-Abdictate the current leadership and start a new leadership election.
+Causes the current leader to abdicate, triggering a new election.
+If no leader exists, Marathon will respond with a 404 error.

 **Request:**